hiveot/hub.capnp/README.md

 While a plugin can publish and subscribe to as many channels as needed it is strongly recommended to adhere to the single responsibility principle and only use the channels that are needed to fulfil that responsibility.

-Note that the client libraries implement the connection logic for the various protocols so the plugin developer only need to know the channel ID.
+The provided client libraries implement the connection logic for the various protocols so the plugin developer only need to know the channel ID.

 A plugin can implement its own connection client for publishing and subscribing.
 The message format for the built-in websocket message bus is:
 > {command}:{channel}:{payload}